Trekking to Machu Picchu

 DAY 3

-After an early breakfast, we will be picked up at 7:00 am for the drive to the starting point of our trek.
+After an early breakfast, we will drive to the starting point of our trek.
 Along the way we will take a short break to visit the Inca ruins of Tarawasi near the town of Limatambo.
 After leaving Limatambo, we pass through the mountain village of Mollepata where we stop for a short coffee break before a half hour drive up a winding mountain road to a place called Marcoccasa.
 Here, we begin our trek on an old route called the "Camino Real" (Royal Path).
 On the way we'll stop to catch our breath: you'll have to decide if it's because of the spectacular views of the mountains or because of the altitude.
 In any case we'll also stop to eat our boxed lunch.
 Our destination is the Salkantay Lodge and Adventure Resort, located in the high Andean Valley of Soraypampa at an elevation of 11,800 ft.
 Although we could drive there, this beautiful trek will help further our acclimatization and get us used to hiking at altitude.

 The lodge has spectacular views of the majestic Salkantay peak at the head of the valley.
 It's the second most sacred peak in Inca mythology and, at 20,600 ft, the highest in the region.
 After having some time to get settled in our rooms, we'll have time to relax before an evening briefing by the fireplace followed by appetizers and a hearty dinner.
 After dinner we might relax in the hot tub or, on a clear night, gaze at the achingly beautiful star-studded sky.

 Hiking: 3-4 hours, 3.7 miles, and 1,076 feet elevation gain, 499 feet elevation loss.
-Overnight: Salkantay Lodge (B, L, D)
+Overnight: Soray Lodge (B, L, D)

 DAY 4